-The Ministerial Direction requires the Authority to recommend irrigation prices to apply to Seqwater's water supply schemes.
-Prices are to apply for the four year regulatory period from 1 July 2013 to 30 June 2017.
+The Ministerial Direction requires the Authority to recommend irrigation prices to apply to Seqwater WSSs.
+Prices are to apply for the four-year regulatory period from 1 July 2013 to 30 June 2017.

-Recommended prices and tariff structures are to provide a revenue stream that allows Sequater to recover:
+Recommended prices and tariff structures are to provide a revenue stream that allows Seqwater to recover: